vSpring Capital

 Series B in 2003

-Cerberian specializes in advanced Internet filtering solutions designed for businesses, homes, and schools, promoting a safer and more productive online experience.
-The company operates on an outsourced model, which reduces initial investment and maintenance costs for users by managing technology and file management at its global data centers.
-Cerberian boasts a database of over 4.5 million categorized URLs and employs an advanced, patent-pending technology that dynamically rates new Internet content in real-time, ensuring its database remains current in a rapidly evolving online landscape.
-Additionally, the Cerberian Web Filter can be integrated as a value-added service on various firewall and network appliances, security software solutions, and other service platforms, further enhancing its accessibility for customers.
+Cerberian is a provider of advanced Internet filtering solutions designed for businesses, homes, and educational institutions, focusing on creating a safer and more productive online environment.
+The company operates on an outsourced model, which allows clients to reduce initial investment and maintenance costs by relying on Cerberian's data centers worldwide for technology and file management.
+With a substantial database of over 4.5 million categorized URLs and a patent-pending technology that dynamically rates new Internet content in real-time, Cerberian ensures its offerings remain current in an ever-evolving digital landscape.
+The Cerberian Web Filter can be integrated as a value-added service within various firewall and network appliances, caching devices, and security software solutions, catering to the needs of equipment manufacturers and other service providers seeking Internet access control services.

 Cemaphore Systems